-Goal one is to identify a youth outreach worker to facilitate the implementation of the YEC goals and objectives, particularly outreach to local youth.
+Goal One: To identify a youth outreach worker to facilitate the implementation of the YEC goals and objectives, particularly outreach to local youth.

-Goal Two:

-Goal two is establish the teen council through the identification of 7-9 youth residing in Riviera Beach who have no less than a 2.5 GPA and no criminal history.
+Goal Two: To establish the youth council through the identification of 7-9 youth residing in Riviera Beach who have no less than a 2.5 GPA and no criminal history.

-Goal three is to collaborate with the Riviera Beach Police department in order to develop a forum with identified gang members, church pastors, community leaders, and YEC staff/council to discuss conflict resolution and problem solving and provide assistance utilizing community resources through the YEC.
+Goal Three: To collaborate with the Riviera Beach Police department in order to develop a forum with identified gang members, church pastors, community leaders, and YEC staff/council to discuss conflict resolution and problem solving and provide assistance utilizing community resources through the YEC.

-□ Objective 1: Schedule meeting with Riviera Beach PD Gang Unit to discuss identification of gangs, gang members, and gang crime statistics.
+• Objective 1: Schedule meeting with the Riviera Beach Police Department's Gang Unit to discuss identification of gangs, gang members, and gang crime statistics.

-• Goal Four:

-Goal four is to create a YEC a brochure and website.
+Goal Four: To create a YEC a brochure and website.

-- □ Objective 1: develop marketing tools such as television (TV) advertisements for airing on specific TV stations and an interview with the Palm Beach Post. - □ Objective 2: Host a YEC Grand Opening at the Lindsey Davis Center.
+- Objective 1: develop marketing tools such as television (TV) advertisements for airing on specific TV stations and an interview with the Palm Beach Post. - Objective 2: Host a YEC Grand Opening at the Lindsey Davis Center.

-• Goal Five:

-Goal five is to identify a youth referral source; possible referrals may be derived from identified gang members, local schools, neighborhood associations, local churches, and community agencies.
+Goal Five: To identify a youth referral source; possible referrals may be derived from identified gang members, local schools, neighborhood associations, local churches, and community agencies.

-Goal Six:

-Goal six is to identify computer software to track youth admission and attendance in YEC programs.
+Goal Six: To identify computer software to track youth admission and attendance in YEC programs.

-□ Objective 1: Identify measurement system to track data reflecting youth improvement, school attendance and progress, and criminal activities.
+• Objective 1: Identify measurement system to track data reflecting youth improvement, school attendance and progress, and criminal activities.